-We traveled with our daughter as a lap infant until she was about 19 months old, when we started getting her own seat on the airplane.
+We traveled with our daughter as a lap infant until she was about 19 months old, when we started getting her a separate seat on the airplane.
 When she was really young and still in the infant seat, we would use that from home to the airport.
-Then would gate check the car seat and stroller.
-(That way we had her own car seat for any vehicle travel once we got to our destination, like in the rental car.)
+(Our top pick for an infant seat that is travel-friendly: this one.)

-Safety and ease of use
+Safety and ease of use of our favorite travel car seat

 When we were looking for the best travel car seats, I wanted something safe enough to use in Grandma’s car.
 It’s not our everyday car seat, because it doesn’t have side impact protection, but it’s fine for sporadic use.